So you want to go to Bhutan? Smart choice! And getting there from India isn't complicated at all.

 - Carry only INR 100/200/500 notes, as ₹2,000 notes are often refused in Bhutan.

-- Reserve Department of Tourism-certified accommodation ahead-random lodgings may not qualify for permit approval.
+- Reserve Department of Tourism-certified accommodation ahead of time; random lodgings may not qualify for permit approval.

 - Though travel insurance is not mandatory, it is highly advisable for unforeseen events.